 Transportation Security Administration officers who staff the ticket document checking station at airports will not allow travelers into the checkpoint without a REAL ID license or another form of acceptable ID after October 1, 2020, because of a federal law (The REAL ID Act of 2005) that mandates that a REAL ID is needed for federal purposes.
 REAL ID is a coordinated effort by the federal government to improve the reliability and accuracy of driver licenses and identification cards.
 The improvements are intended to inhibit terrorists’ ability to evade detection by using fraudulent identification.

-Earlier this summer, TSA posted signs at airports nationwide to remind people that REAL ID-compliant licenses or other acceptable forms of ID, such as a valid passport, federal government PIV card or U.S. military ID, will be mandatory for domestic air travel beginning on October 1, 2020.
+Travelers will begin seeing new signs at airports nationwide in the coming weeks to remind people that REAL ID-compliant licenses or other acceptable forms of ID, such as a valid passport, federal government PIV card or U.S. military ID, will be mandatory for air travel beginning on October 1, 2020.
 Critically important, on October 1, 2020, individuals who are unable to verify their identity will not be permitted to enter the TSA checkpoint and will not be allowed to fly.

 For more information and details about how to obtain a REAL ID driver’s license or identification card in Rhode Island, visit the Rhode Island Division of Motor Vehicles web site.